 THE PRODUCT:

-Water-source heat pumps (WSHPs), which are generally used in commercial buildings, are installed as part of a system where multiple heat pumps are connected to a common water loop.
-In heating mode, the heat pump transfers heat from the water loop to a space, while in cooling mode, the heat pump transfers heat from the space to the water loop.
-Water-source heat pump systems allow for moving heat from one area of a building to another during times when some spaces need cooling while others require heating.
+Water-source heat pumps (WSHPs) are commercial equipment that are typically installed in commercial buildings as part of a system where multiple heat pumps are connected to a common water loop.
 Water-source heat pump systems typically also include a boiler and cooling tower for times when it is necessary to add additional heat to the water loop or reject heat from the loop.
+Applications of WSHPs include water-loop and ground-loop systems.

 THE STANDARD: